Parik27/V.Rainbomizer/README.md

 - :tractor: **Handling Randomizer** - Randomizes the handling of all vehicles.
 - :rocket: **Weapon Stats Randomizer** - Randomizes weapon stats such as fire rate, range, etc. of all weapons.
 - :oncoming_police_car: **Dispatch Randomizer** - Randomizes all dispatched police cars, ambulances, helicopters, and boats.
+- 💡 **Light Randomizer** - Randomizes all light colours in the game.
+- 🏥 **Respawn Randomizer** - Randomizes where you respawn.
+- 🎥 **Switch Scene Randomizer** - Randomizes the scene played when you switch to a different character.

 <span id="installation"></span>
 ## Installation